 All of our projects touch on one or several overarching themes.

-Automation, artificial intelligence, digitalization, and technological change all have consequences for human interactions and society.
-They affect the transformation of job opportunities, the skills required for future work, health care, education, urban development and infrastructure, social life, news, elections, governance, and many other aspects of governance.
+Automation, artificial intelligence, digitalization, and technological change all have consequences for humans and society.
+They affect the transformation of job opportunities, the skills required for future work, the costs of healthcare, and education, urban development and infrastructure, social life, news, elections, and many other aspects of governance.
 We focus on the role that social scientists can play in mitigating the problematic consequences of technology, and ensuring that it serves societal well-being.